 The cranial muscles of snakes, associated with the VDS, may be divided into four major functional groups (Table 1): jaw adductors and abductors, and palatal protractors and retractors.
 Of these four groups, the jaw adductors and the palatal protractors are most involved in the VDS.
 The jaw adductors compress the venom gland (additionally, the pterygoideus, a retractor, contributes to venom gland compression in Crotalus (Young et al. 2000) and possibly in other snakes).
-The palatal protractors are functionally highly conserved in colubroid snakes (Cundall, 1983), though some structural variability is observed. and I therefore initially focus on the venom gland compressor muscles.
+The palatal protractors erect the moveable fang of viperids and atractaspidids.
+The palatal protractors and retractors are functionally highly conserved in colubroid snakes (Cundall, 1983), though some structural variability is observed. and I therefore initially focus on the venom gland compressor muscles.